jenil/bulmaswatch/_themes/journal.md

 ---
 name: Journal
-subtitle: Crisp like a new sheet of paper
+description: Crisp like a new sheet of paper
 ---